konflux-ci/release-service-catalog/pipelines/fbc-release/README.md

 | taskGitUrl                      | The url to the git repo where the release-service-catalog tasks to be used are stored                    | Yes       | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision                 | The revision in the taskGitUrl repo to be used                                                           | No        | -                                                               |

+## Changes in 4.0.1
+* Add some extra task `runAfter` relationships so that pipelines render more nicely in the Konflux UI.

 ## Changes in 4.0.0
 * Drop the `enterpriseContractPublicKey` param.
 The verify task will take the value from the policy.